tommmyy/sqn-state-management/exercises/exercise-basic-patterns/README.md

-# Basic patterns
+# Codestyle

-## 1. Refactor component in `Exercise` to fit into our code style.
+##  Refactor component in `Exercise` based on YOUR experience and preference

-Narrow:
+Hints - what to check:
-- class to arrow function
+- class vs functional component
 - defaulting of properties
-- move propTypes

-## 2. Use forwardRef and set the `displayName`.

-## 3. Move Avatar to its own folder with `index.js` file.

-## 4. Is there a need for `children` prop?
-Try to remove it.

-## 5. Is prop `style` extensible?
-Try to fix it.
+- directory structure of your component